I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 - Data quality checks: AI validates intermediate data in ETL pipelines and alerts on anomaly detection

-- Multi-agent parallel execution: Launch multiple agents in parallel using Map states and aggregate the results
+- Parallel multi-agent execution: Launch multiple agents in parallel using Map states and aggregate results